ChasePodiatry/Website/_pages/privacy-policy.md

 title: Privacy Policy
 ---

 Privacy policies can be confusing.
-This page explains our approach to your privacy across Chase Podiatry & Chiropody websites and our secure patient records system, and how it affects you.
+This page explains our approach to your privacy across Chase Podiatry websites and our secure patient records system, and how it affects you.
 {: .lead }

 ## Short version